-- 10.3 The Plan includes a range of housing allocations to meet the requirement in the LP1 to deliver a minimum of 600 homes on non-strategic sites.
-In combination with LP1 policies to ensure a mix of homes (both in terms of tenure and size) and to require up to 30% affordable housing on sites of 16 or more homes this will help meet objectively assessed housing need within the District and address local housing needs. - 10.4 LP2 also proposes a number of housing policies in respect of replacement dwellings in the countryside (H24), residential conversions (H28) and rural workers dwellings (H25) as well as Development in the Countryside (BNE5) which seeks to provide for limited housing development in rural locations.
+- 10.3 The Plan includes a range of housing allocations to meet the requirement in the LP1 to deliver a around 700 homes on non-strategic sites.
+In combination with LP1 policies to ensure a mix of homes (both in terms of tenure and size) and to require up to 30% affordable housing on sites of 16 or more homes this will help meet objectively assessed housing need within the District and address local housing needs.
+Policy H21 also supports the delivery of exception and cross subsidy housing where local need can be demonstrated. - 10.4 LP2 also proposes a number of housing policies in respect of replacement dwellings in the countryside (H24), residential conversions (H28) and rural workers' dwellings (H25) as well as Development in the Countryside (BNE5) which seeks to provide for limited housing development in rural locations.